 No matter whether you are holidaying in South East Asia, Africa, Australia or anywhere else in the world, many destinations are now saturated with tourism product.
-Whether it be choosing a hotel, resort, evening entertainment or, as will be discussed in this article, a guided tour, travellers are now faced with an incredible amount of choice offered by numerous providers.
-Choosing a guided tour can be particularly tricky, and the differences between products aren’t always clear.
+Whether it be choosing a hotel, resort, evening entertainment or, as will be discussed in this article, a guided tour, travellers are now spoiled by an incredible amount of choice.
+Picking the right guided tour can be particularly tricky, and the differences between products aren’t always obvious.

-However, when it comes to choosing a guided tour, making the right choice is especially important.
-And the longer the tour, the more crucial becomes your decision.
+However, when it comes to choosing a guided tour, making the right decision is particularly important; And the longer the tour, the more crucial becomes your decision.
 After all, you are putting yourself in the hands of a tour company that will be guiding you and will be responsible for your well being, your experiences and, most importantly, your safety on tour.

 Choosing a guided tour made easier!

 While you will never know what exactly a tour will be like until you take part in it, there is a number of factors that you can check before booking.
 This will significantly increase the chance that you will receive a quality product that fulfils your expectations.